tyconsulting/blog.tyang.github.io/_posts/2022/2022-12-11-azure-bicep-modules-for-azure-policy.md

 The Bicep template uses the `replace()` function to replace the `{policyLocationResourceId}` placeholder with the management group Id (in this example, assuming the member policies are located at the same management group as the policy initiative).

->>NOTE: The sample template above is located [here](https://github.com/tyconsulting/azurepolicy/blob/master/bicep/templates/policySetDefinitions/main.bicep)
+>**NOTE**: The sample template above is located [here](https://github.com/tyconsulting/azurepolicy/blob/master/bicep/templates/policySetDefinitions/main.bicep)

 ## Policy Assignment Module